Reposted: Ten Steps for Attending a Keysigning Party

 sub 2048g/63329941 2007-02-08

-Print your fingerprint onto paper, you should be able to get quite a few on a page, which you can then cut into slips.
-This also may be achieved with the command gpg-key2ps
+Print your fingerprint onto paper — you should be able to fit quite a few on a page, which you can then cut into slips.
+You can also generate these with the command gpg-key2ps.

 4. Go to the party!

-Bring the slips and credentials that prove your identity to the key signing party.
-Normally parties require you to bring credentials that include a photo (e.g. your passport or drivers licence).
+Bring the slips and credentials that prove your identity.
+Normally parties require photo ID (e.g. your passport or driving licence).

 5. Give out slips

-Give a fingerprint slip to anybody you wish to sign your key, and allow them to verify your identity using your credentials.
+Give a fingerprint slip to anybody you'd like to sign your key, and allow them to verify your identity using your credentials.

 6. Take slips

-Verify in person, the identity of anybody you accept a slip from.
-Ensure the slip has a uid matching their name.
+Verify in person the identity of anybody you accept a slip from.
+Make sure the slip has a uid matching their name.

-Note that it is anti-social to take slips and just throw them away or forget about them.
-If you take a slip from someone then it is polite to actually use it by doing steps 7+8.
+Note: it's anti-social to take slips and then throw them away or forget about them.
+If you take a slip from someone, it's polite to actually follow through with steps 7 and 8.

 7. Verify the key fingerprints of your acquaintances

-Once home, using the id from each slip, download and verify the fingerprint of each person's key:
+Once you're home, use the id from each slip to download and verify each person's key fingerprint:

 $ gpg --keyserver ldap://keyserver.pgp.com --recv-keys [key_id]